RedHatQE/PyDiagno/README.md

 ## Configuration

 PyDiagno uses a YAML configuration file for customization.
 By default, it looks for `pydiagno_config.yaml` in the project root directory.
+Sensitive data should be stored in a `.env` file.
+For a full list of configuration options, please refer to the `config.py` file in the `src/pydiagno` directory.

 ### Key Configuration Sections: